Institute for Biocomputation and Physics of Complex Systems: Infrastructure

 In the area of socio-physics, different experiments (onsite and online) to study human behavior are conducted by BIFI members.
 The main purpose is to analyze the behavioral rules and mechanisms that promote the emergence of cooperation in humans.
 Through the simulation of increasingly realistic scenarios, important conclusions on how individuals behave when dealing with certain social dilemmas like climate change are also drawn.
-The results of these studies eventually allow policy-makers and governmental institutions to evaluate and redesign economic, social and cooperation policies more efficiently.
+The results of these studies eventually allow policy-makers and governmental institutions to evaluate and redesign economic, soci,al and cooperation policies more efficiently.
 For this purpose, it has its own software and a pool of more than 6000 volunteers (Nectunt).